Technology

 Rank 3: An incorrect head position is the trigger in 19% of rejections and occurs in 1.4% of all uploads.
 Here Photo Collect distinguishes between the frequently occurring left/right looking away ("yaw", 85%) and the shot from the frog/bird perspective ("pitch", 15%).
 The rotation of the head is automatically corrected by Photo Collect and therefore does not appear in these statistics.

-A lateral head position leads to undesired results and is automatically rejected.
+Looking too far to the right leads to undesirable results and is automatically rejected.

 Interesting: Pictures with hygiene masks were widespread in 2021 - from the middle of 2022, we hardly find such uploads.
 Group pictures with more than one person are extremely rare, they only occur in 0.09% of all uploads.